 Welcome to my music blog.
-My name is Emily E Hogstad, I’m in my early twenties, I play violin and viola, and I currently live in Eau Claire, Wisconsin.
+My name is Emily E Hogstad, I’m in my mid-twenties, I play violin and viola, and I currently live in Eau Claire, Wisconsin.

-Once the lockouts are over, I anticipate on going back to studying my first love: the history of women in classical music.
-I’m especially interested in the lives of the great female violin virtuosas of the Victorian era who have sadly been all but forgotten today.
-Documenting and celebrating their lives and careers has become a personal crusade of mine.
+My first love is the history of women in classical music.
+I’m especially interested in the lives of the great violin virtuosas of the Victorian era who have been all but forgotten today.
+Celebrating their careers is a personal crusade of mine.

-This blog’s name is inspired by the 1915 novel The Song of the Lark by Willa Cather, which chronicles the journey of a small-town Midwestern girl of Scandinavian descent who aspires to fulfill her all-consuming passion for music.
-It’s also not coincidence that the name reminds any violin-lover of Ralph Vaughan Williams’s piece The Lark Ascending, which was inspired and premiered by English violinist Marie Hall.
+This blog’s name is inspired by the 1915 novel The Song of the Lark by Willa Cather.
+The book chronicles the journey of a small-town Midwestern girl of Scandinavian descent who aspires to fulfill her all-consuming passion for music.
+It’s also not coincidence that the name reminds any violin-lover of Ralph Vaughan Williams’s piece The Lark Ascending, which was inspired and premiered by my favorite historical violinist, Marie Hall.

 The header image is a detail from Edmund Charles Tarbell’s 1890 painting “Girl with Violin.”